carderne/carderne.github.io/_posts/2024-07-19-postmodern-python.md

 This is intentionally left a bit vague, as how exactly you want to manage this will depend on your team's preferences for clever-and-automated vs simple-and-reasonable solutions.
 For example, the Dockerfile above forces you to manually `COPY` the dependencies that you want for each library; a fancier solution would involve a script that automatically parses the pyproject.toml to figure out what's needed, copies just those directories into a build area, runs the Docker build... which is great and works, but people need to be on board with what exactly that script/process is getting up to!

 If anyone gets in touch and wants to see the fully-fledged version and working monorepo I'll be happy to write another post, but I suspect this is the point at which preferences and working styles overwhelm a cookiecutter approach.
+The alternative is to set up Bazel or Pants, or something like [Polylith](https://davidvujic.github.io/python-polylith-docs/), but all of those will also require significant buy-in from your team.

 And remember: even if the above sounds like a bit of a pain, it's still not a reason to have a hundred repos!
 You can just have a hundred non-workspaced packages instead, and use whatever dependency process you were already using.